Own-Data-Privateer/hoardy-adb/README.md

     : convert an Android Backup file into a TAR file
     - `wrap (tar2ab)`
     : convert a TAR file into an Android Backup file

+### hoardy-adb backup

+Backup a device by running `adb shell bu backup` command and saving its output to a `.ab` file.

+Note that this will only backup data of apps that permit themselves being backed up.
+See this project's top-level `README.md` for more info.

+- options:
+  - `-h, --help`
+  : show this help message and exit
+  - `--markdown`
+  : show `--help` formatted in Markdown
+  - `--system`
+  : include system apps in the backup too; default: only include user apps
+  - `--no-auto-confirm`
+  : do not try to automatically start the backup on the device side via `adb shell input`, ask the user to do it manually instead
+  - `--to OUTPUT_AB_FILE`
+  : file to write the output to, set to "-" to use standard output; default: `backup_<date>.ab`

+### hoardy-adb backup-apks

+Backup all available APK files from a device by running `adb shell pm` and then `adb pull`ing each APK file.

+Note that, unlike `hoardy-adb backup`, this subcommand will backup everything, but only the APKs, i.e. no app data will be backed up.
+See this project's top-level `README.md` for more info.

+- options:
+  - `-h, --help`
+  : show this help message and exit
+  - `--markdown`
+  : show `--help` formatted in Markdown
+  - `--system`
+  : include system apps in the backup too; default: only include user apps
+  - `--prefix PREFIX`
+  : file name prefix for output files; default: `backup_<date>`

+### hoardy-adb restore-apks

+The inverse to `backup-apks`, which runs `adb install` (for single-APK apps) or `adb install-multiple` (for multi-APK apps) as appropriate.

+- positional arguments:
+  - `APK_OR_DIR`
+  : what to restore; a separate APK file for a single-APK app or a directory of APK files for a multi-APK app; can be specified multiple times, in which case each given input will be restored

+- options:
+  - `-h, --help`
+  : show this help message and exit
+  - `--markdown`
+  : show `--help` formatted in Markdown
+  - `--force`
+  : force-reinstall apps that appear to be already installed on the device; by default, APKs for such apps will be skipped

 ### hoardy-adb ls